mongodb/docs-realm/source/includes/xcode-set-up-background-task-in-project.rst

    .. step:: Update the Info.plist

-      Go to your project's Info.plist, and add a new key for ``Permitted background task scheduler identifiers``.
-This is an array.
+      Go to your project's :file:`Info.plist`, and add a new row for ``Permitted background task scheduler identifiers``.
+If you are viewing raw keys and values, the key is ``BGTaskSchedulerPermittedIdentifiers``.
+This field is an array.
       Add a new item to it for your background task identifier.
 Set the new item's value to the string you intend to use as the identifier for your background task.
 For example: ``refreshTodoRealm``.